 I respect my kids.
 I trust my kids.

 Children can make their own decisions.
-They can teach themselves.
+Children can teach themselves.

 I’m a guide, a coach, a mentor.